 Below is a list of modules currently being offered:

-Module Six: The Pediatric Diet: A Family Approach to Healthy Children
+Module Eight: The Pediatric Diet: A Family Approach to Healthy Children

 In this lesson, pediatric nutrition is discussed, and childhood obesity statistics and consequences are examined.
 Common pediatric diets and their shortcomings are observed, and guidelines for healthy alternatives are provided.
 Infant feeding is also briefly discussed.
 In the kitchen, kid-friendly meals are discussed and prepared.